List on Bids44 →

 ServiceCostTradeoff

-Annual running cost estimate: ₹1,500-3,000 budget for wear-and-tear at this age, plus one major repair likely in years 3-4 of its lifespan.
+Annual running cost estimate: Budget ₹1,500-₹3,000 annually for wear-and-tear items like screen protectors or minor repairs, plus one major repair like a screen or battery replacement likely in years 3-4.

 Known Issues — Reported by Real Realme GT 6T Owners